PhilipYip1988/python-notebooks/anaconda/windows/vscode.md

 ## Format Document

 autopep8, isort, and black are preinstalled in the conda base environment.
 These are used to format Python code.
-To use these in VSCode the autopep8, isort and black formatter extensions maintained by Microsoft need to be installed:
+To use these in VSCode the autopep8, isort and black extensions maintained by Microsoft need to be installed:

 <img src='images_vscode/img_050.png' alt='img_050' width='450'/>